From God's lips to your ears

 The criteria the early church followed for canonization were: a.
 Were the books or letters written by the apostles or someone known by them or someone of openly good repute. b.
-Was the book or letter read in most of the churches. c.
-Was the book or letter in coherence with the teachings of the day such as the early creeds or "rules of faith". d.
-Was the book or letter universally recognized with clear and visible acceptance.
+Were the letters read in most of the churches. c.
+Were the letters in agreement with the teachings of the day; such as the early creeds or "rules of faith". d.
+Were the letters universally recognized with clear and visible acceptance.

 The manuscript evidence is stronger than any books in antiquity and shows a 99.5% accuracy and coherence with the bibles of today.
 This along with the thousands of prophecies that have been fulfilled, the five hundred eye witness accounts to the resurrected Christ; there is no lack of empirical evidence nor epistemic justification for orthodox Christianity and the received canon of scripture.